affinitybridge/references_integrity/README.txt

   Available options are:

   - None (default).
-  - Delete also field items when referenced nodes are deleted..
+  - Delete also field items when referenced entities are deleted.
+  - Delete also referencing entities when referenced entities are deleted.

 - Monitoring orphan records: